dragonchain/dragonchain/docs/usage/permissioning.md

 ---

-This is a permissions document which disables all endpoints by default, but globally allows any `read` abilities.
-Additionally it allows the creation of transaction types, and explicitly denies reading any smart contract logs.
+This is a permissions document which disables all endpoints by default, but globally allows any `read` operations.
+Additionally, it allows the creation of transaction types, and explicitly denies reading any smart contract logs.

 ```json